AmonRayfa/mabe/README.md

 This project is open to contributions and suggestions, and any help or feedback is highly appreciated.
 There is no code of conduct, but please be respectful and considerate when engaging with the community.

-The project follows the [Koseka Contribution Guidelines (Version 1.0)](https://koseka.org/contribution-guidelines/1.0) which provides standardized rules and guidelines for contributing to projects, so make sure to read this first before contributing to the project in any way.
-Additionally, you can also read the [DEVELOPMENT.md](DEVELOPMENT.md) file for more information on how the project is structured and what you can do to help.
+The project follows the [Koseka Contribution Guidelines](https://koseka.org/contribution-guidelines) which provides standardized rules and guidelines for contributing to projects, so make sure to read this first before contributing to the project in any way.
+Additionally, please refer to the [DEVELOPMENT](DEVELOPMENT.md) file for setup instructions and guidance on developing, testing, and building the project.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, shall be licensed as bellow, without any additional terms or conditions.